-SP5.1 When a relay has been configured as fail-safe and power is applied, the relay will be energized.
-The relay will then de-energize when an event occurs or if the power fails.
-NOTE: The relays in the TX will not prevent a start sequence unless they are wired in as interlocks.
+fail -safe and latching or ching.
+PAGE 5 RELAY CONFIGURATION ]↔ TRIF FAIL Optio .1 When a relay has bee safe and power is app energized.
+The relay lied, the relay will be will then de-energize ALA FAIL • or if the power fails. he DXT will not prevent ss they are wired in as t AUX FAIL interlocks.
 If power is lost, the motor power is also lost.
+Do not change the programming for AUX 1-4.
+These are for factory use only.
+AUX 5-8 are user defined outputs.